1Prototype1/1Prototype1/README.md

   <img align="center" src="https://i.ibb.co/prY2xnc/stayhome.png">
 </p>

 - ✨I’m <b>Aston Lopes</b>.
-Pursuing bachelor's in computer science engineering.
+I am a computer science engineer and currently working as a Senior software engineer in an IT company.
-- 👨🏻‍💻 I’m currently interested and working on Decentralized web(DApps & IPFS), Cloud apps, APIs and serverless apps
+- 👨🏻‍💻 I’m currently interested and working on Cloud apps, APIs and serverless applications.
 - 🌱 I learn something new everyday
-- 💬 Ask me about DWeb, Discord bots, Programming, Hacks and other Geeky stuff
+- 💬 Ask me about Web3, Bots, Programming, Hacks and other Geeky stuff

 ### Contact:<br>